evhub/coconut/DOCS.md

 -i, --interact        force the interpreter to start (otherwise starts if no other command is given) -q, --quiet           suppress all informational output -d, --debug           enable printing debug output
--e, --exec            run a line of coconut passed in as a string (can also be accomplished with a pipe) --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)
+-c, --code            run a line of coconut passed in as a string (can also be accomplished with a pipe) --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)
 ```